amiratantawy/IBM_python_project/README.md

 ### Table of Contents

-Define a Function that Makes a Dashboard
+Define a Function that Makes a Dashboard <br>
-Question 1: Create a dataframe that contains the GDP data and display it Question 2: Create a dataframe that contains the unemployment data and display it Question 3: Display a dataframe where unemployment was greater than 8.5% Question 4: Use the function make_dashboard to make a dashboard (Optional not marked) Save the dashboard on IBM cloud and display it Estimated Time Needed: 180 min
+Question 1: Create a dataframe that contains the GDP data and display it <br>
+Question 2: Create a dataframe that contains the unemployment data and display it <br>
+Question 3: Display a dataframe where unemployment was greater than 8.5% <br>
+Question 4: Use the function make_dashboard to make a dashboard <br>
+(Optional not marked) Save the dashboard on IBM cloud and display it <br>
+Estimated Time Needed: 180 min

 ### References :